 Most respondents reported that their required college courses were not helpful in preparing them to diagnose and treat cybersex-related problems.

 Exactly.
 Instead, they’ve been taught porn is harmless.
 Such advice is fine for brains that are not already out of balance due to excess.
 If there were no such thing as Internet porn, most guys would never develop an addiction to masturbation, and the “do as you please when you have an urge” advice would be reasonable.

 However, if your therapist is typical, their addiction education is behind the times.
 He/she has never learned that Internet porn has the power to override your natural appetites and create addiction.
-He may still thinks that addictions can only occur with substances, and that masturbation can never become an addiction “unless someone has religious shame.”
+They may still think that addictions can only occur with substances, and that masturbation can never become an addiction “unless someone has religious shame.”
 Further, they may not be aware of the upcoming diagnosis for “compulsive sexual behavior” in the World Health Organization’s ICD-11.

-It used to be assumed that sex and food couldn’t cause addictions because the brain’s natural satiety mechanisms would regulate them.
+It used to be assumed that sex and food couldn’t cause addictions because the brain’s natural satiety mechanisms would regulate their consumption.
 That is, it was assumed that people would stop when they had had “enough.”
 That’s not the case, though, with today’s superstimulating Internet porn—or junk food.
 Already 30+% of Americans are obese (addicted to food).
 Same thing is happening in many of today’s superstimulated videogamers (rates of addiction in Hungary and China among adolescents are 18% and 14%, respectively).

 So chances are that your therapist is remembering what his textbooks said.
 Or he going by his own experience as a non-addict.
 He or she is imagining that the biggest risk you face is sexual repression.
 It’s not.
 It’s addiction: honest-to-god changes in your brain that can alter your brain’s pleasure response and executive control.